 Ensure the company has EN15713 incorporated into an ISO9001:2015, Quality Management System.

 The British Security Industry Association (BSIA) is the trade association for the professional security industry in the UK.
 BSIA member companies incorporate EN15713:2009 into their ISO9001:2008 and are inspected annually by a UKAS-accredited certification body.

 For details of BSIA members, visit the BSIA website at: https://www.bsia.co.uk/members-directory/

 Does Shred Station comply with these standards?

 We comply with all the required standards for data destruction plus certifications that allow us to provide an even higher level of security shredding for organisations such as banks and government departments.

-We are a BSIA member and our MD, Simon Franklin, is Vice-chair for the BSIA Information Destruction (ID) Section.
+We are a BSIA member and our Commercial Director, Kristian Carter, is the Chair of the BSIA Information Destruction (ID) Section.

 Contact our shredding specialists to answer any of your questions about electronic media destruction and security.